 Also, keep an eye on your dog and see if you notice if he’s in pain when he urinated frequently, which can be a sign of a urinary tract infection.
 These are very common among dogs and can easily be diagnosed as well as treated by your veterinarian.

 Old age is also just another cause of peeing inside the house.
 An older dog can become senile or experience dementia, which can cause them to forget where they are.
-These issues can be managed with supplements and medications, while some pet owners will choose doggie diapers and absorbent pads to keep the house protected from inevitable accidents.
+These issues can be managed with supplements and medications, while some pet owners will choose doggie diapers and dog training pads to keep the house protected from inevitable accidents.

 A dog can also have accidents when he is feeling stressed.
 While a dog doesn’t have the same stress as we do, they can still feel anxious on occasion.
 Even just being left at home while you run to the store is able to cause separation anxiety in a dog.
 It can also happen when there are lifestyle changes in your home such as moving to a new house, having a baby, getting a new dog or cat, or even someone in the family movie out.
 All of this can be enough to cause your dog anxiety and stress.